-6. Extended Trot

-- 6.1.
-The Horse lengthens his stride to cover as much ground as possible as a result of greater impulsion from the hindquarters.
+- 6. Extended Trot - 6.1.
+The Horse lengthens its stride to cover as much ground as possible resulting from greater impulsion from the hindquarters.
 The Athlete allows the Horse, remaining "on the bit" without leaning on it, to lengthen its frame to gain ground, with the nose slightly in front of the vertical.
-The hind feet must clearly over track the prints made by the fore feet. - 6.2.
+The hind feet must clearly over track the footprints made by the fore feet. - 6.2.
 The Horse must remain in balance while maintaining the same rhythm with strides of equal size.
-Hurried strides are not asked for, and constitute a severe fault.

-7. Medium Trot
+Hurried strides are discouraged, and result in severe faults. - 7.
+Medium Trot

-Between the defined Working Trot and Extended Trot.
-The Horse lengthens his stride to cover less ground than asked for in the Extended Trot but more ground than asked for in the Working Trot as a result of greater impulsion from the hindquarters.
+A pace between the defined Working Trot and Extended Trot.
+The Horse lengthens his stride to cover less ground than asked for in the Extended Trot but more ground than asked for in the Working Trot as a result of greater impulsion coming from the hindquarters.
 The Athlete allows the Horse, remaining 'on the bit' without leaning on it, to lengthen the frame to gain ground, with the nose slightly in front of the vertical.
 The hind feet should overtrack the footprints made by the fore feet.
 The Horse must remain in balance while maintaining the same rhythm with strides of equal size.
-Hurried strides are not asked for and constitute a severe fault.
+Hurried strides are not encouraged and result in severe faults.